-TABLE 1 - Timber Species, Species Code and Specification Table Species Name Species Code SVA (Stumpage Value Area) Specifications Douglas-fir DF 1-9 Western Hemlock and Other Conifer WH 1-9 Western Redcedar RC 1-9 Ponderosa Pine PP 1-9 All Log Grades Red Alder RA 1-5 & 9 Black Cottonwood BC 1-5 & 9 Other Hardwood OH 1-9 Douglas-fir Poles & Piles DFL 1-5 & 9 All logs that comply with the definition of poles Western Redcedar Poles RCL 1-9 and piles in WAC 458-40-610 Chipwood CHW 1-9 All logs that comply with the definition of chipwood in WAC 458-40-610 Small Logs SML 6-7 All logs that comply with the definition of small logs in WAC 458-40-610 RC Shake&Shingle Blocks RCS 1-9 LP & Other Posts LPP 1-9 All forest products that comply with the DF Christmas Trees DFX 1-9 definition of Special Forest Products in WAC Other Christmas Trees TFX 1-9 458-40-610 For information on approved log scaling and grading standards see WAC 458-40-680.
+TABLE 1 - Timber Species, Species Code and Specification Table

+Species Name Species Code SVA (Stumpage Value Area) Specifications

+Douglas-fir DF 1-9

+Western Hemlock and WH 1-9

+Other Conifer

+Western Redcedar RC 1-9 A11.
+I. G. 1

+Ponderosa Pine PP 1-9 All Log Grades

+Red Alder RA 1-5 & 9

+Black Cottonwood BC 1-5 & 9

+Other Hardwood ОН 1-9

+Douglas-fir Poles & Piles DFL 1-5 & 9 All logs that comply with the definition of poles

+Western Redcedar Poles RCL 1-9 and piles in WAC 458-40-610

+Chipwood CHW 1-9 All logs that comply with the definition of chipwood in WAC 458-40-610

+Small Logs SML 6-7 All logs that comply with the definition of small logs in WAC 458-40-610

+RC Shake&Shingle Blocks RCS 1-9

+LP & Other Posts LPP 1-9 All forest products that comply with the

+DF Christmas Trees DFX 1-9 definition of Special Forest Products in WAC

+Other Christmas Trees TFX 1-9 458-40-610

+For information on approved log scaling and grading standards see WAC 458-40-680

-TABLE 2 - Harvest Adjustment TableStumpage Value Areas 1, 2, 3, 4, 5 and 9 (Western Washington) Type of Adjustment Definition Dollar Adjustment Per Thousand Board Feet Net Scribner Scale I. Volume Per Acre Adjustment Class 1 Harvest of 30 thousand board feet or more per acre. \$0.00 Class 2 Harvest of 10 thousand board feet to but not including 30 thousand -\$15 board feet per acre.
-Class 3 Harvest of less than 10 thousand board feet per acre. -\$35.00 II.
-Logging Co ondition Adjustment Class 1 Ground based logging a majority of the unit using tracked or wheeled equipment or draft animals. \$0.00 Class 2 Logging a majority of the unit using an overhead system of winc driven cables, and/or on slopes greater than 45% using tracked of wheeled equipment supported by winch driven cables Class 3 Applies to logs yarded from stump to landing by helicopter.
-This does not apply to special forest products.
-III.
-Remote Island Adjustment For timber harvested from a remote island -\$50 IV.
+TABLE 2 - Harvest Adjustment Table Stumpage Value Areas 1, 2, 3, 4, 5 and 9 (Western Washington) Type of Adjustment Definition Dollar Adjustment Per Thousand Board Feet Net Scribner Scale I. Volume Per I. Volume Per Acre Adjustment Class 1 Harvest of 30 thousand board feet or more per acre. \$0.00 Class 2 Harvest of 10 thousand board feet to but not including 30 thousand board feet per acre.
+Class 3 Harvest of less than 10 thousand board feet per acre\$35.0 II.
+Logging Condition Adjustment Class 1 Ground based logging a majority of the unit using tracked or wheeled equipment or draft animals.
+Class 2 Logging a majority of the unit using an overhead system of winc driven cables, and/or on slopes greater than 45% using tracked or wheeled equipment supported by winch driven cables Class 3 Applies to logs yarded from stump to landing by helicopter.
+Thi does not apply to special forest products. -\$200.00 III.
+Remote Island Adjustment For timber harvested from a remote island -\$50.00 IV.
 Thinning Adjustment Class 1 A limited removal of timber described in WAC 458-40-610 -\$100.00